Gazza7205/cloud-workshop-labs/lab-exercise8.md

 ## 2. Overview

-In this exercise we will use OpenTelemetry tracing to help diagnose a service failure.
+This lab exercise will focus on Gateway service transaction traces emitted using OpenTelemetry.
+We will use traces to diagnose an error in on of the previously deployed test service's policy.

 ## 3. Enable Tracing on the Gateway

-To be practically useful, we need to be able to selectively enable and filter tracing to have a controlled impact on gateway and OpenTelemetry backend processing and storage resource utilization.
+To be practically useful, we need to be able to selectively enable and filter tracing to have a controlled impact on Gateway and OpenTelemetry backend processing and storage resource utilization.

 The `otel.traceEnabled` cluster-wide property can be used to enable and disable tracing.

 The `otel.traceConfig` cluster-wide property can be used to control which services, assertions and context variables will be traced.
-It can also filter tracing to requests sent from a specific client IP address.
+It can also filter tracing to requests sent from a specific client IP address or accompanied by a specific query parameter.
+For examples, go [here](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-gateway/11-1/install-configure-upgrade/configuring-opentelemetry-for-the-gateway/sampling-and-filtering-for-opentelemetry.html#_453eefc6-b883-4185-b10e-d11a94fd0c3c).

-Continue using the Gateway custom resource file from lab exercise 6 [exercise6-resources/gateway.yaml](./exercise6-resources/gateway.yaml).
+Continue using the Gateway custom resource file from Lab Exercise 6 [exercise6-resources/gateway.yaml](./exercise6-resources/gateway.yaml).

-You'll notice that when we updated this Gateway we uncommented the following cluster-wide properties, you will have also noticed traces in the Grafana Dashboard
+You'll notice that when we updated this Gateway we uncommented the following cluster-wide properties, you will have also noticed traces in the Grafana Dashboard:

 ```yaml
 ...
 - name: otel.traceEnabled